acepleiades/OARE-for-OStim-NG/README.md

 # OpenSex
 OpenSex is the open/libre alternative to OSex.

-Currently, all animations were made by me (acepleiades).
+Currently, all animations were made by ACEPLEIADES.

-Support me on Patreon: https://www.patreon.com/skyrimaceanimations
+XML data has been built by ACEPLEIADES, VersuchDrei and DragoFall.

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]